Sduby22/WJX_Auto_Fill/README.md

 2. underline text box

 # How to use
+1. Install [WebDriver for Chrome](https://chromedriver.chromium.org/downloads) and add it to PATH
+2. `pip install ujson selenium`
-1. Download the `.py` file and `.json` file
+3. Download the `.py` file and `.json` file
-2. Change the `config_example.json` to `config.json` after configuration
+4. Change the `config_example.json` to `config.json` after configuration
-3. Fill the sheets of wjx.cn in 1 sec LOL
+5. Fill the sheets of wjx.cn in 1 sec LOL

 # Configuration Guide
 `The content of a Question`: It means the major content of the question and determains what kind of info to input